PSMusicalRoc/Motorsports-SIDS/README.md

 This repository contains the source code for the RPI Motorsports' Student ID Scanner (SIDS).

+### Hardware Info

+At RPI, the campus uses the following scanners
+- RFIDeas RDR-6081AKU
+- HID Global Proximity MAXIPROX
+Given that the RPI cards operate on an HID protocol, a scanner compatible with scanning HID cards is required

 ### Cloning the Code

 To clone the current master (stable) code, use the following: